yuxki/vim-pkm-api/README.md

 ```

 ## Samples
 There are 2 samples.
-The "Quick w" is a intallable plugin, and the "Yank Clip" is a code only sample.
+"Quick w" is intallable, and the "Yank Clip" is the code only sample.

 #### 1. Quick w
    (Repo: https://github.com/yuxki/vim-quickw)